reconbot/we-live-in-memory/slides.md

 ---

+> Databases like trains aren't slow, the queries like the passengers are slow.
+-- Ikai (a DBA) who I guess never took the subway

-> Trains are not slow they have one speed, people get on & off, the people are slow.
+^ > Trains are not slow they have one speed, people get on & off, the people are slow.
 Databases aren't slow they have one speed, data goes in and out, the queries are slow.
--- Ikai (a DBA) while waiting for the subway

 ---